teaching-on-testbeds/k8s-ml/deploy_k8s/index.md

 Although we will eventually deploy pods across all three of our "worker" nodes, our deployment will be managed from the "controller" node, which is "node-0".

 To deploy an app on a Kubernetes cluster, we use a manifest file, which describes our deployment.
-For this exercise, we will use the "deployment_k8s.yaml" file inside the "deploy_k8s" directory, which you can see [here](https://github.com/teaching-on-testbeds/k8s-ml/blob/main/deploy_k8s/deployment_k8s.yaml).
+For this exercise, we will use the "deployment_k8s.yaml" file inside the "~/k8s-ml/deploy_k8s" directory, which you can see [here](https://github.com/teaching-on-testbeds/k8s-ml/blob/main/deploy_k8s/deployment_k8s.yaml).

-This manifest file defines a Kubernetes service named "flask-test-service" and a Kubernetes deployment named "flask-test-app".
+This manifest file defines a Kubernetes service named "ml-kube-service" and a Kubernetes deployment named "ml-kube-app".

-* Inside the service definition, you can see the ports that will be used by the deployment.
+* Inside the service definition, we create a service of `type: NodePort`.
+This service passes incoming requests on a specified port, to a (different) port on the pod.
 * Inside the deployment definition, you can see that
-   * the "ml-app" container you built earlier will be retrieved from the local registry ("node-0:5000/my-app:0.0.1"),
+   * the "ml-app" container you built earlier will be retrieved from the local registry ("node-0:5000/ml-app:0.0.1"),
-   * and it will not be cached ("imagePullPolicy: Always"),
    * the deployment will include just a single copy of our pod ("replicas: 1").
+   * there is a "readiness" probe defined - the container is considered "Ready" and requests will be forwarded to it only when it responds with a success code to 3 HTTP requests on the `/test` endpoint.

 It also defines the resource requirements of the container, in terms of CPU cores and memory.
 The "request" defines the minimum resource a container may get, and the "limit" defines the maximum resource a container may get.